Higher-order approximation for uncertainty quantification in time series analysis: Main result

 \item We use a tightness criterion introduced in \cite{ivanoff:thefuncD1980} and later utilized in \cite{elktaibi2016} to prove tightness of the sequential empirical process under short-range dependence. \cite{elktaibi2016} take advantage of the boundedness of the empirical process.
 Those techniques fail for \eqref{eq:mtilde_mainbody} since the higher-order terms of the empirical process can no longer be represented as an indicator function. \item In the main part of our proof, we reduce the tightness criterion in \cite{elktaibi2016} to bounding the probability

 for some $b>0$ and $x,y \in [0,1]$ with $m_N(y, t)$ as in \eqref{eq:mN:mainbody}.
 Typically, such bounds are derived through chaining techniques. \cite{dehling1989} establish a corresponding argument for proving tightness of the empirical process of long-range dependent observations.
 For this, they take advantage of the reduction principle as stated in \eqref{eq:reductionP}.
 The reduction principle reduces the problem to proving convergence of the partial sums of the dominating Hermite polynomial.
 Since none of the summands of the infinite series \eqref{eq:mtilde_mainbody} is asymptotically negligible, the chaining technique of \cite{dehling1989} does not apply to the considered situation. \cite{betken2020change} establish a chaining technique for proving tightness of the tail empirical process of Long Memory Stochastic Volatility (LMSV) time series.
 The major difference to our argument results from a martingale structure of the tail empirical process of LMSV time series.
-This allows to apply Freedman's inequality, i.e. a Bernstein-type inequality for martingale difference sequences which, as well, does not apply to the situation in this paper.
+This allows to apply Freedman's inequality, i.e., a Bernstein-type inequality for martingale difference sequences which, as well, does not apply to the situation in this paper. \item A crucial part of the proof and second main technical contribution is to find a bound of the form